-In recent times, the most important technological breakthroughs in consumer electronics have been part of one larger breakthrough.
-CD's, DVD's, Digital TV are all built around the same basic process of converting conventional analogue information (represented by a fluctuating wave) into digital information (represented by 1s and 0s, or bits).
+In recent times, the most important technological breakthroughs in electronics have been part of one larger breakthrough.
+CD's, DVD's, Digital Televisions are all built around the same basic process of converting conventional analogue information (represented by a fluctuating wave) into digital information (represented by 1s and 0s, or bits).

 The digital camera is one of the most notable instances of this shift because it is by far different from its predecessor.
 Conventional cameras depend entirely on chemical and mechanical processes.
-All digital cameras have a built-in computer and all of them record images in an entirely electronic form.
+All digital cameras have a built-in computer and all of them record images entirely in digital form.